 The School of Business and Management is home to the first student-led social impact venture capital fund investing in student-led social ventures in the UK.

 It takes start-ups of all shapes and sizes to tackle the challenges in our society today.

-This is part of QM social-impact driven student consultancy programme - SKETCH (Student Knowledge Exchange Through Community Hubs).
-Read the press release and find out more about the QMSVF, do get in touch via email at email@example.com.
+The QMSVF is part of Queen Mary's social-impact driven student consultancy programme, SKETCH (Student Knowledge Exchange Through Community Hubs).
+If you are interested in finding out more about the QMSVF, do get in touch via email at email@example.com.

-“We aim to empower the next generation of social entrepreneurs and investors from a diverse background.
+“We aim to empower the next generation of social entrepreneurs and investors from diverse backgrounds.
 The fund is an exciting opportunity for our students to develop their entrepreneurial knowledge and skills, build their networks and make a real difference in our society.”— Dr Joanne Zhang, Director of the Entrepreneurship Hub and the Queen Mary Social Venture Fund